-The NCERT Solutions for Class 7 Science Chapter 12 Earth, Moon, and the Sun explore the relation and motion between the three celestial bodies.
-It also includes how Earth rotates and responds to the Sun with day and night and seasons.
+The NCERT Solutions for Class 7 Science Chapter 12 Earth, Moon, and the Sun explore the relation and motion between the three celestial bodies, which are Earth, Moon, and Sun.
+It explains how the Earth’s rotation causes day and night, and how the tilt of the Earth’s axis, along with its revolution around the Sun, causes seasons.
 Different phases of the Moon and how the position of the Moon changes are also covered.
-The NCERT Solutions help students to prepare well for their exams.
+The NCERT Solutions increase confidence, so that students can prepare well for their exams.

 This Story also Contains

-Earth, Moon, and the Sun Class 7 NCERT Solutions discusses topics like solar and lunar eclipses, tides, and why the Moon changes shape.
+Earth, Moon, and the Sun Class 7 question answer discusses topics like solar and lunar eclipses, tides, and why the Moon changes shape.
 Students discover how the Sun is the main source of energy for life on Earth.
 The answers are presented clearly, so that they can easily understand the concepts.
-Students can download the Earth, Moon, and the Sun NCERT Solutions Class 7 PDF.
+Students can download the Earth, Moon, and the Sun Class 7 questions and answers PDF, which follows the NCERT guidelines strictly.
 This creates a solid foundation for their future studies in science.

-Students can download the full PDF solutions for the chapter Earth, Moon, and Sun to revise all the main topics easily.
-It covers topics like lunar, solar eclipses, the rotation, and the revolution of Earth.
-This PDF is simple to understand and can be used both online and offline for quick revision.
+Students can download the full PDF for the chapter Earth, Moon, and Sun to revise all the main topics easily.
+It covers topics like lunar and solar eclipses, the rotation, and the revolution of Earth.
+The Earth, Moon, and the Sun Class 7 questions and answers PDF is simple to understand and can be used both online and offline for quick revision.
 The easy language of the NCERT Solutions for Class 7 makes learning effective.

-In Fig. 12.17, how many hours of sunlight do the North Pole and the South Pole receive during one rotation of the Earth?
+Question 1: In the Figure given below, how many hours of sunlight do the North Pole and the South Pole receive during one rotation of the Earth?

 Answer:

 The North Pole gets sunlight for 24 hours because it faces the Sun during that time.
 The South Pole remains in darkness for the full 24 hours as it is turned away from the Sun.
-This happens due to the tilt of the Earth’s axis during rotation, which changes how sunlight falls on different parts of the Earth.
+This happens due to the tilt of the Earth’s axis, which changes how sunlight falls on different parts of the Earth.

 (i) Stars rise in the _________ and set in the ___________.